rjoleary/cs444-joos-compiler/README.md

 Output: string of tokens

-* Splits up the input into tokens
+* Splits the input into tokens
 * Catches lexical errors
 * Also checks that all byte are in the ASCII range (0 to 127).
 It is easiest to weed out non-ASCII characters from the start to simplify the